DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker compose -f docker-compose.nginx.yml up
 ```

-Ensure that the application is available in the browser using the following URL - `https://localhost`.
+Use the following URL to ensure the application is available in the browser: `https://localhost`.
 The browser should automatically redirect from `http` to `https`.

 Additional information:
 - [Docker Compose specification](https://docs.docker.com/compose/compose-file/)